Raf20076/Lazspell/README.md

 All dictionaries are coded in UTF-8 from https://github.com/wooorm/dictionaries

 Lazspell uses hunspell.pas and hunspell.inc from https://github.com/davidbannon/hunspell4pas
 To call Application in hunspell.pas add Forms to uses in implementation.
-It should in hunspell.pas look like
+In hunspell.pas it should look like

 ```pascal
 uses LazUTF8, SysUtils, {$ifdef linux}Process,{$endif} LazFileUtils, {Forms,} lazlogger, Forms;